prism/PrismRefracted/README.md

 **Prism (Refracted)** is a change-tracking plugin for Bukkit-based servers.
 Supports rollbacks, restores, previews, wands, and so much more.
 Tracking so good, the NSA stole our name.

+## DEV NOTICE

+v3 is currently in development and not suitable for production use.
+Stuff WILL change.

 ## Support

 Please be patient as I work to get this project where I want, establish documentation, build servers, etc.